 Worship at St. Thomas

 Worship is at the heart of who we are and what we do at St. Thomas Episcopal Church.
 We worship to give God thanks and praise for everything in our lives.
-We worship in times of joy and in times of sorrow because we believe God is in the midst of everything.
+We worship in times of joy and sorrow because we believe God is in the midst of everything.
 We worship with our questions and doubts because we find our lives are transformed when we open ourselves to each other and to God’s love and grace.
-We worship together, both virtually through the wonders of modern technology and in-person in our buildings in Medina, Washington, because the Christian life is meant to be lived in community.
+We worship together, both virtually and in-person in our buildings in Medina, Washington, because the Christian life is meant to be lived in community.

 Eucharist, or Holy Communion, is at the center of our worship.
 Communion is a simple meal in which we encounter and receive God’s grace in the ordinary things of bread and wine.
 The table where we share Communion is Jesus’ table.
 All are welcome!